brianshumate/ansible-meatspace-chat/README_VAGRANT.md

 ### Activate Meatspace Chat

-Aftemeatspace-chat your Meatspace Chat's environment variables, you can fire up a Vagrant based instance by issuing the following command from the `ansible-meatspace-chat` role directory:
+Aftemeatspace_chat your Meatspace Chat's environment variables, you can fire up a Vagrant based instance by issuing the following command from the `ansible-meatspace_chat` role directory:

 ```
 vagrant up